younchoi/wiset-python/README.md

 # wiset-python
-it consist of almost all the commands of Python.
+it consist of basic commands of Python.